iam-weijie/python-package/README.md

 ## Features

-- Create Gaussian and Binominal distribution objects
+- Create Gaussian and Binomial distribution objects

 - Read data from a file for distributions